-Over the years, The Salem Friends have enrolled numerous families as members and boosters.
-More formally , Friends of the Salem library is chartered as a non-stock corporation under Virginia law and holds tax exempt status for Federal taxation purposes under section 501(c)(3) of the Internal Revenue Code.
+Over the years, the Salem Friends have enrolled numerous families as members and boosters.
+More formally, Friends of the Salem Library is chartered as a non-stock corporation under Virginia law and holds tax-exempt status for Federal tax purposes under section 501(c)(3) of the Internal Revenue Code.
 Simply put, that means gifts to the Friends are tax deductible.

 Early on, Salem Friends were active in the campaign that resulted in the 1990-91 expansion and renovation of the library on Salem's Library Square.